laxmananand/zoqq_depl/docs/api-reference/cards.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint activates a card that is in inactive status, making it available for transactions.</p>
+    <p>This endpoint activates a card that is in inactive status, making it available for transactions.Activate a physical card for card payment authorizations.</p>

     <h3>Request Headers</h3>